campus-music/campus-music/replit.md

 ## Overview

-Campus Music is a dark-themed music streaming platform exclusively for university students with .edu email addresses.
-The application allows students to discover and stream music from student artists worldwide, similar to Apple Music/Spotify but focused on the campus music scene.
-Users can browse tracks by university, genre, and popularity, create playlists, like songs, and artists can upload their own music.
+Campus Music is a dark-themed music streaming platform for university students with .edu email addresses.
+It allows students to discover and stream music from student artists globally.
+Key capabilities include browsing by university, genre, and popularity, creating playlists, liking songs, and enabling artists to upload their music.
+The platform aims to be a dedicated hub for the campus music scene, similar to mainstream services like Apple Music or Spotify but with a niche focus.

 ## User Preferences